-Welcome to an article on the Sponge Capital of the world.
-Tarpon Springs, situated in Central Florida is the perfect and one of the classic vacation destinations in continental US.
+Tarpon Springs, situated in Central Florida, is one of the classic vacation destinations in the continental US.

-You will definitely enjoy the smell of gyro strips in the air and if you are around the docks, the calming nature of the place truly makes it the ‘Venice of the South.’
+You will definitely enjoy the smell of gyro strips in the air, and if you are around the docks, you'll find that the calming nature of the place truly makes it the "Venice of the South."

 It was the Greeks who initiated natural sponge harvesting in this place and developed the dive-and-harvest technique.